La1nG/Rshiny-Price-and-Volatility-Time-Series-Forecast-App/README.md

 Working on:
-- Alpha and Beta slider not adjusting variables (K-NN slider works)
+- Fix Alpha and Beta slider
 - Backtesting for accuracy